ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 ## Installation Guide for Using the Library

 ### 1. Github Token
 This package is published to GitHub Package Registry, which requires a GitHub token with the `read:packages` permissions to be set in your environment to be able to publish and install the package.
-You can create a [https://github.com/settings/tokens](new token in your GitHub settings) ("Developer Settings" > "Personal access tokens")
+You can create a new token in your GitHub setting "Settings" > "Developer Settings" > "Personal access tokens" or [https://github.com/settings/tokens](Personal access tokens)

 Read more about Personal access tokens: [https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token](Link)